Team

 Judy Loseff - Producer

-In 2013, JUDY LOSEFF, a romantic-comedy lover who believes mixing humor with love makes magic, launched her producing career with the award- winning musical comedy UNLOCK’D, which The New York Times called “surprisingly lovely...very amusing...gorgeous.”
+JUDY LOSEFF is a romantic-comedy lover who believes mixing humor with love makes magic.
+In 2013, she launched her producing career with the award-winning musical comedy UNLOCK’D, which The New York Times called “surprisingly lovely...very amusing...gorgeous.”

-Ms. Loseff’s other theatrical producing projects include the Broadway-bound King’s Speech, Half Time (Paper Mill Playhouse, Broadway in Chicago), Othello: The Remix (Off-Broadway), Can Can (Paper Mill Playhouse), Handle With Care (Off-Broadway), and Island Song (in development).
-Ms. Loseff has also been involved with An American in Paris (Broadway, London, U.S. Tour) and The 39 Steps (Off-Broadway) as an investor-producer.
-Ms. Loseff is a member of the National Alliance for Musical Theater (NAMT) and has completed courses at the Commercial Theatre Institute (CTI).
+Judy has also been involved with Water for Elephants (Broadway), The Who’s Tommy (Broadway), The King’s Speech (Chicago Shakespeare Theatre), Half Time (Paper Mill Playhouse, Broadway in Chicago), Othello: The Remix (Off-Broadway), Can-Can (Paper Mill Playhouse), Handle With Care (Off-Broadway), and Island Song (in development), An American in Paris (Broadway, London, U.S. Tour), and The 39 Steps (Off-Broadway).
+Judy is a member of the National Alliance for Musical Theater (NAMT).

-A native Chicagoan, Ms. Loseff was also a journalist employed by The Chicago Sun Times and other publications.
+A native Chicagoan, Judt was also a journalist employed by The Chicago Sun Times and other publications.
 She authored the book, “Special Kids Need Special Parents: A Resource for Parents of Children with Special Needs” (Berkeley Publishing) and has worked to help families of children with special needs.

-Ms. Loseff has a Masters degree in Social Work and has appeared on television, radio and in print across the United States as well as internationally, advocating for special families.
+Judy has a Masters degree in Social Work and has appeared on television, radio, and in print across the United States as well as internationally, advocating for special families.